Watch a 37 mins talk about this project I gave in 2013

 In 2012, GotCourts was an online booking system for tennis players that had thousands of players and hundreds of clubs in their system.
 They approached our design agency (Studio at Warp Speed) to help them rethink and envision possible futures for their product and services.
 As a design lead, I was heavily involved in all phases of the project, from defining the strategy to implementation.

-My team and I helped GotCourts find new opportunities.
+My team and I helped GotCourts to create a vision and a model for their business and discover new business opportunities.
 That resulted in transformation of the old system into a comprehensive platform for tennis players and clubs that consisted of web and mobile applications for tennis players, kiosk devices for in-court booking, and a web application for club management.
 GotCourts got the first investment based on the blueprint for the new platform.
 Our work helped the company to grow from a small startup to the largest racket sports platform in Europe.

 To respect our client's privacy, the focus of this case study is on the process and methods we used during the project, rather than showing concrete findings and details.